 Naturally, some jobs are better suited for pregnant women, while others should be avoided.
 But even if your workplace is usually difficult to maintain, most workplace issues can be avoided with precaution and some modification.
 Here are some of the most common obstacles women face in the workplace when becoming pregnant.

 - The Job is Strenuous

-Some jobs require heavy lifting, long periods on your feet, or other forms of physical exertion daily.
+Some jobs require heavy lifting, long periods on your feet, or other forms of daily physical exertion.
 All of these can introduce risks and certain complications.
-If these are a part of your job, it’s best to talk to your doctor about it, and after that, consult with your employer.
+If these are part of your job, it’s best to talk to your doctor about it, and after that, consult with your employer.
 Perhaps you can be transferred to a less-straining position until you’re ready to get back on your feet.

 - Operating Heavy Machinery

 Operating heavy machinery or any other type of dangerous machinery can also cause complications that you should discuss with your doctor.
-The best thing to do is again, to transfer to another position until you’re ready to continue your usual tasks.
+The best thing to do is, again, transfer to another position until you’re ready to continue your usual tasks.